 - the simple value of sleep, exercise, time in nature and social connectedness

-- other ways we can build wellbeing, for instance by cultivating gratitude, by identifying and using our unique strengths and by discovering meaning in our lives.
+- other ways of building wellbeing, for instance by cultivating gratitude, by identifying and using our unique strengths and inner resources and by discovering meaning in our lives.

 Training, qualifications & experience

 I’ve been a counsellor for more than 10 years.
-As well as seeing clients privately, I’ve worked for the NHS and Relate and in schools, colleges and, for the past five years, at the University of Bath.
+Alongside working privately, I’ve worked for the NHS and Relate and also in schools, an FE college and, for the past six years, at the University of Bath.

-I’ve worked with hundreds of people - adults, young people and children experiencing all kinds of problems, especially anxiety and low mood/depression.
+I’ve worked with hundreds of adults, young people and children experiencing all kinds of problems, especially anxiety and low mood/depression.

 - Post-graduate diploma, Psychodynamic Approaches to Counselling in Schools, Wessex Counselling/Bridge Foundation, 2014